HashirBaloch/deepfake-prj/README.md

-# Deepfake Detection Project (AI, DIPS, Full STACK)
+# Deepfake Detection Project (Full STACK)

 This project is a full-stack web application designed to detect deepfake images using a machine learning model.
 The system consists of:
 - A **frontend client** built with the React framework (Next.js).
 - A **backend server** using FastAPI to load and run the TensorFlow models.
+- MongoDB local  for statistics of image and results
 ---

 ## 🚀 Technologies Used